 As fellow colleagues at the Singapore University of Technology and Design (SUTD) in 2016, Camiel and Sayjel noticed a shift in the way buildings and cities were being designed and constructed in the developing world.
 Architects were under tremendous pressure to deliver more projects in less time.
 At the same time, only a small group of firms were taking advantage of the benefits of digital working methods.

-From these discussions, Digital Blue Foam was born.
+From these discussions, DBF was born.
 It was founded on the value of "fast, informed design” - the notion that architects need to move past intuition and leverage science and method to drive the best project outcomes.

-Today Digital Blue Foam is part of a growing movement seeking to digitize the building industry to drive greater sustainability, higher design quality, and livability.
+Today DBF is part of a growing movement seeking to digitize the building industry to drive greater sustainability, higher design quality, and livability.